s311354/Louis/_posts/2019-06-16-How_to_setup_gdb_and_Eclipse_to_debug_C.md

   <li> Set GDB debugger to the full path of your gdb binary file (e.g. /usr/local/bin/gdb) </li>
   <li> Set GDB command file to the full path of your .gdbinit file: ~/.gdbinit </li>
   <li> Click on the Apply button </li>
-  <li> Set Certificate Type to Code Signing. </li>
   </ol>

-  The second method is that defining a default configuration for GDB to be used in any Eclipse project:
+  The second method is that defining a default configuration for GDB to be used *in any Eclipse project*:

   <ol>
   <li> Go to Eclipse > Preferences </li>